- Snow Lake intercepts high-grade lithium in 4 distinct pegmatite dykes

 Table 2.0 – UTM location, azimuth and dip of DDH listed in release.

-Table 3.0 – List of PrincipalsLi2O samples for the DDH listed in the version
+Table 3.0 – List of significant LiOs2 samples for DDH listed in version

 About Snow Lake Resources Ltd.

-Snow Lake Lithium is committed to creating and operating a fully renewable and sustainable lithium mine that can provide a fully traceable, carbon neutral and safe product for the North American electric vehicle and battery markets.
-We not only aspire to set the standard for responsible lithium mining, but we aim to be the first lithium producer in the world to achieve Certified Company B status in the process.
+Snow Lake Lithium is committed to creating and operating a fully renewable and sustainable lithium mine that can provide a fully traceable, carbon neutral and safe product for the electric vehicle and battery markets.
+We not only aspire to set the standard for responsible lithium mining, but we intend to be the first lithium producer in the world to achieve Certified Company B status through the process.

-Our wholly owned Thompson Brothers Lithium Project covers a 55,318 acre site that has only been 1% explored and contains an identified resource to date of 11.1 million indicated and inferred metric tonnes at 1% Li2O.
+Our wholly-owned Thompson Brothers lithium project covers a 55,318-acre site that has only been explored at 1% and contains an identified resource to date of 11.1 million metric tonnes indicated and inferred at 1% Li2O.